slbsh/pot_rust/README.md

 - A !reload command, for quickly reloading config on the fly

 # Build
-This project depends on: http://matteocorti.github.io/roll/

-- make sure ya have Rust and the dependency installed
+- make sure ya have the Rust compiler installed
 - clone this repo
 - run ``make build``